shahriar-rahman/Analyzing-Amazon-Scraped-Data/README.md

 # Feature analysis of Amazon-Scraped Data
 ===========================================================================
-An Exploratory Data analysis of Amazon data which was scraped using Selenium Webdriver, an automation crawling tool for web-scraping.
+An Exploratory Data analysis of Amazon data which was scraped using Selenium Webdriver, an automation crawling tool for web scraping.
-This data analytic research is a follow-up to the project [Scraping Amazon Products based on a User Search](https://github.com/shahriar-rahman/Amazon-Product-Scraping)
+This data analytic research is a follow-up to the project [Scraping Amazon Products based on a User Search](https://github.com/shahriar-rahman/Amazon-Product-Scraping).

 </br></br>